Vacation at Lake Bled in Slovenia

 Try the original cream cakes in the Bled Old Town in the restaurant of the Hotel Park

-In the old town of Bled we look for a seat in the beach café of the Hotel Park.
-Here, for example, there are the original cream cakes from Bled.
-You can now find them in almost every pastry shop and café in Slovenia.
-However, nowhere does it taste as good as here, where it was invented.
-Today it even belongs to the specialties of Slovenia.
-Since its invention in 1953, Hotel Park's pastry chefs have set a record.
+In the old town, we look for a place in the beach café of the Hotel Park.
+Here, for example, you can find the original cream slices.
+You can now find them in almost every patisserie and café in Slovenia.
+But nowhere does it taste as good as here, where it was invented.
+Today, it is even one of Slovenia's specialties.
+Since its invention in 1953, the Hotel Park's confectioners have set a record.
 They have produced more than 12 million of the cakes so far.
-We therefore try one of the pastries before we continue to the castle.
+We try one of the baked goods before we continue on to the castle.

 Hotels Park*